 Who requires a Form 1099-NEC?

-Employees do not have a Form 1099-NEC filed for wages, tips, and other compensation paid during a tax year.
+You do not have to file a Form 1099-NEC for the employees for paying the wages, tips, and other compensation during a tax year.
 Instead, a Form W-2 Online would be submitted to ensure it captures information on taxes paid by both the employee and employer.
-If you would like more information on the difference between employees vs. contractors, check out our blog on the topic!
+If you would like more information on the difference between employees vs. contractors, check out our blog on this topic!

 Who requires 1099-MISC?

-If an individual or LLC was paid at least $600 or more during a year in rent paid, legal settlements, or prize or award winnings by your non-profit, they are required to file a 1099-MISC.
+If an individual or LLC was paid at least $600 or more during a year in rent paid, legal settlements, or prize or award winnings by your organization, you are required to file a 1099-MISC with the IRS and mail the recipient copy.

 Who files the Form 1099-NEC Online?